Shenzhen Exemplifies Rapid Economic Rise on The Back of Tech Innovation

 On Mar 19, 2024, Consul General of India to Guangzhou Mr. Shambhu Hakki visited CDI.
 Discussion focused on China’s macro-economic outlook, Guangdong’s economic development, and Sino-India trade relations.
 Given the growing trade activities between China and India, research should be conducted to identify industrial cooperation opportunities and formulate policies and mechanisms in order to deepen the bilateral economic cooperation amid global uncertainties.

-Cooperation in the Horse Racing Industry between Guangzhou and Hong Kong A Case Study of Institutional Innovation in GBA
+Equine Industry Cooperation Between Guangzhou and Hong Kong - A Case Study of Institutional Innovation in the Guangdong–Hong Kong–Macao Greater Bay Area

 Date: Dec 7, 2023